 When your air conditioner works to cool your home, it also acts as a powerful dehumidifier.
 It pulls warm, moist air from inside your house over a set of cold evaporator coils.
 Just like how a cold glass of iced tea gets wet on the outside on a hot day, condensation forms on these coils.
 This water drips down into a collection pan and then flows into the drain line, which is designed to carry it safely outside.
 This entire process is critical for not only lowering the temperature but also for managing indoor humidity, which is what makes your home feel truly cool and comfortable.

-Why a Clean Line Prevents Water Damage
+How a Clean Line Protects Your Home from Water Damage

 Over time, that dark, damp drain line can become a breeding ground for algae, mold, and mildew.
 Dust and debris can also get washed into the line, creating a stubborn blockage.
 When this happens, the water can’t drain out.
 Instead, it backs up and overflows the drain pan, potentially leaking into your attic, ceilings, or walls.
 This can lead to serious water damage, unpleasant musty odors, and the growth of harmful mold, which can impact your home's indoor air quality.
 In many cases, a clogged line will trigger a safety switch that shuts your entire AC system down to prevent further damage.